yewstack/yew/examples/counter/README.md

 A simple example of a counter which can be increased or decreased with the press of a button.

+## Concepts

+Demonstrates the use of messages to update state.

 ## Running

 Run a debug version of this application: